-As a conclusion, here are some advices on how to use version 1.3 of software " Diaoulek ".
+As a conclusion, here are some advices on how to use version 1.4 of software "Diaoulek".
 As it is true for any software, it is only a tool and you have to learn how to use it best.
-Because of the numerous possibility of software " Diaoulek ", everybody can use it in a way that will be best suited to his needs and his remembering possibilities.
+Because of the numerous possibility of software "Diaoulek", everybody can use it in a way that will be best suited to his needs and his remembering possibilities.
 Some general advices may however be useful.
 The key to success when learning a language is everyday repetition.
 A little every day allows you to learn, much from time to time is of no value.
 In order to learn a language, you have first to listen to it.
 The ear have a memory of its own, young children are able to understand before they speak.
 When we are a grown up person, it is possible for us to speak as we have studied in books with grammar and we can chose our words.
 To do mistakes when speaking is not too unforgivable (except at school !), but you still have to understand the reply.
 For that, your ear would have to be used to various kinds of voices, masculine, feminine, young children voices, and also to various accents and speech rates.
-Perhaps, one day, software " Diaoulek " will offer you that possibility if various persons are releasing audio files.
+Perhaps, one day, software "Diaoulek" will offer you that possibility if various persons are releasing audio files.
 For the moment, you will have to do with only one voice in Breton, it is in any case better than nothing...

 When learning a language, my advice is to use a good method, a not too difficult and very progressive one.
 Many are available, but anyway, you will have to use the one selected by your professor or by yourself if your are an isolated student.
-Then, you will use software " Diaoulek " to learn and review the vocabulary of your method's lessons.
-You will have to write your own personal lessons for software " Diaoulek ".
-You can do that in two ways.
+Then, you will use software "Diaoulek" to learn and review the vocabulary of your method's lessons.
+You will have to write your own personal lessons for software "Diaoulek".
+You can do that in two different ways.
 The first way is to do everything manually like in former versions of the software.
 Lessons, as explained earlier, are plain text files that may be very simple to write.
-In the Breton → French case, you will use the data-base made from all the published lessons and the writing of your own lessons will, most often, be reduced to simple copy and paste actions, at least if you are a beginner.
-As the simplest and most frequently encountered vocabulary is already in the data-base version 1.3 offers a second and more automatic possibility to generate a lesson.
-You will use the order "!shdic " to display a dictionary of all the data-base entries.
-By a simple click of your mouse on a check box you can select entries and with the selected entries you can generate a lesson with a limited life span.
-If you chose a life span greater than 1000 days, the lesson will be a permanent one.
-You have limitations with the use of provisional lessons.
+In the Breton $\rightarrow$ French case, you will use the data-base made from all the published lessons and the writing of your own lessons will, most often, be reduced to simple copy and paste actions, at least if you are a beginner.
+As the simplest and most frequently encountered vocabulary is already in the data-base, since version 1.3 you have a second and more automatic possibility to generate a lesson.
+You will use the orders " !shdic " and "!shcid" to display a dictionary of all the data-base entries.
+By a simple click of your mouse on a check box you can select entries and with the selected entries you can generate a lesson with a limited life span (the "Prov" lessons).
+However, you have limitations with the use of provisional lessons.
 You cannot modify these lessons and introduce your own words, you cannot change the file names and their alias.
-In order to overcome these limitations, you will move the provisional lesson from its present location, the " Prov " directory, to another directory.
-There you can change the name of the file, its alias and add your own words like in a manually made lesson.
-You will also have to modify the configuration file " diaou.conf " to make the software take into account your new lesson.
+That is why in version 1.4 of the software, the "Own" lessons which don't have these limitations have been introduced.
+You may consider the "Own" lessons which are located into an "OWN" directory, as an help to create your own personal lesson.
+At each start, the software is visiting the "OWN" directory and so it is not necessary to declare your "Own" lessons into the configuration file.